Michael Dudikoff: 1986 to mid-2000s: Action film leading man

 In 1986, Dudikoff returned to the title role of Joe Armstrong in American Ninja 2: The Confrontation, with Firstenberg directing.
 The film grossed $4 million domestically in the U.S. That same year, Dudikoff starred as retired secret service agent in Avenging Force, with Steve James, directed by Sam Firstenberg.
 Also, Dudikoff played the role of Lt.
 Rudy Bodford in the mini-series North and South, Book II.

 In 1987, he had signed an agreement with Cannon Films to star and produce seven films.

 In 1988, Dudikoff played the lead in Vietnam war film Platoon Leader, directed by Aaron Norris.

 In 1989, Dudikoff starred as an adventurer in Steve Carver's River of Death.

 In 1989, Dudikoff turned down American Ninja 3: Blood Hunt because he didn't want to get type cast in martial arts movies and didn't want to go back to South Africa as he was firmly against the Apartheid movement.

-In 1990, he starred in Midnight Ride.
+In 1990, he starred in the action-horror film Midnight Ride opposite Mark Hamill.